ar-io/specs/arns/arns-token-1.md

 ##### Rules

-- Must return entire `Balances` object as JSON in the data field of the response notice.
+- Must return entire `Balances` table as JSON in the data field of the response notice.
 - Should add `X-`forwarded tags to the response notice.

 ##### Action